 When I ask a question, either on the phone or on a webinar, I feel where the person I am asking is looking for an answer.

-99% of the time the person is looking in their head.
+99% of the time the person is looking in their mind.
 As if that were the only place to look.

 When I ask people if they ever knew the answer to my question, they don’t hesitate to tell me that no, they had never met the question or the answer.
 And yet… they look in their mind.

-I didn't go into my head for it.
-I knew I didn't know the answer.
-In fact, I am probably the first person to ask this question.
+I didn’t look for the answer in my mind.
+I knew I didn’t know the answer.
+In fact, I am probably the first person to ask this exact question.

 I patiently waited for the answer to come to me.
-Dressed in disguise... but come anyway.
+Of course, I expected it to be dressed in disguise… but come anyway.

-I know reading articles is, in general, not a good idea for you, given that you have no foundation of knowing... but someone with thousands of books read, like me, having a specific question, it is a very good resource.
+I know reading articles, in general, is not a good idea for you, given that you have no foundation of knowing… but someone who has read, consciously, thousands of books, like me, having a specific question, articles can be a good resource.

-I find some stuff... and then I read the book from it's taken.
+Sometimes I find some stuff… and then I read the book from where it was taken.